Houston Lost and Unbuilt: Background

 Strom, of Swedish ancestry and the holder of a master's degree in history, was a resident of Playa del Rey, California at the time of publication but grew up in Houston and had ancestors who lived in Houston.
 He was employed by the Houston Metropolitan Research Center of the Houston Public Library as an architectural archivist for a nine-year period.
 The Journal of Southern History stated that in that capacity Strom "developed extraordinary expertise in Houston's built environment, especially civic and commercial structures."
 At the time of publication he worked for The Aerospace Corporation.

 The author had previously published an article on historic buildings in Houston that had been razed and another article on concepts of buildings never built, also in Houston, published in the same magazine.
 These articles were the basis of this book.

 Lisa Gray of the Houston Chronicle asked Strom if not being resident in Houston at the time of writing the book complicated his research.
 He replied: "No. Those buildings, they're part of my fabric.
 They're in my head."

 Contents

 The buildings that were planned but not constructed were covered in the book's second part.

-Wright compare dthe work to that of Barry Lopez.
+Wright compared the work to that of Barry Lopez.